WilliamWFLee/pyud/docs/introduction.rst

 Requirements
 ------------

-pyud can be used in Python 3.5.3 or higher.
-Previous versions of Python 3, and all Python 2 versions, are not compatible.
+pyud can be used in Python 3.6 or higher.
+Previous versions of Python 3, and all Python 2 versions, are not supported.

 Installation
 ------------